Gettysburg (1993 film): Plot

 For the third day, July 3, Lee decides to send three divisions—Pickett's, Trimble's, and J. Johnston Pettigrew's—to attack the center of the Union line at Cemetery Ridge.
 Longstreet expresses his belief to Lee that the attack will fail, as the movement is a mile over open ground, and that the Union II Corps under Maj.
 Gen. Winfield Scott Hancock is deployed behind a stone wall, just as Longstreet's men had been at Fredericksburg.
 Lee nonetheless orders the attack to proceed.
 Longstreet then meets with the three division commanders and details the plan, beginning first with Colonel Edward Porter Alexander's artillery clearing the Union guns off the ridge, before deploying the men forward.
 Despite heavy Confederate fire, Alexander is unable to make an impact upon the Union guns.
 When Pickett asks to move forward, Longstreet simply nods.
 The Confederate divisions march across the open field, and Hancock is wounded as he commands from the front line.
 One of Pickett's brigades, commanded by Brig.
 Gen. Lewis Armistead, makes it over the stone wall, but Armistead is wounded and captured by Union troops.
 The Confederates retreat due to high casualties.
-Seeing a despondent General Pickett, General Lee implores him to "See to his division" to which Picket replies "General Lee, I have no division": Pickett's Charge ultimately fails.
+Seeing a despondent General Pickett, General Lee implores him to "look to your division," to which Pickett replies "General Lee, I have no division."
+Pickett's Charge ultimately fails.
 Meeting with Longstreet that evening, Lee finally decides that they will withdraw.
 The film ends with the fates of the major figures of the battle.